 Our academy program, which launched in 2016, currently serves about 24 students in 6th through 10th grades (as of Spring, 2020).
 Those students receive 140 hours of academic support and mentoring each summer.
 They also receive breakfast, lunch and snack each day.

 Both our camp and academy benefit from our summer weekend backpack program.
 We provided over 5,000 meals in bags during summer of 2019 to over 270 students in our community.
 Through that program, we were also able to send home over 4,000 books for our students to keep.

 Student Enrichments in the Arts, or SEA as we call it, was launched in 2014.
-This program currently provides an eight-week theater session after school for five schools in Franklin County, through a partnership with the Roanoke Children’s Theatre and the Foundation for Roanoke Valley.
+This program currently provides an eight-week theater session after school for five schools in Franklin County and one school in Bedford County, through a partnership with the Roanoke Children’s Theatre, the 21st Century Community Learning Center Grant and the Virginia Commission for the Arts.
 Students also receive a snack at this program and have the opportunity to gain confidence through theatrical expression.
 An opportunity that they otherwise would not have if not for this program.

 Our internship program provides life-changing leadership development opportunities for our carefully selected college students.
 They are our summer teaching staff, role models for our students and they become a part of the Good Neighbors family.
 We started with six intern positions our first year.
-Now we have eleven positions (as of 2018).
+Now we have eleven positions (as of 2020).
 Many of our intern alumni have gone on to continue the good work through positions at NPR, Teach America, Peace Corps, public and private schools and other non-profits throughout the Country.
 We learn as much from them as they do from us.